babylonlabs-io/wallet-connector/docs/wallet-integration.md

   - [1.
 Browser extension wallets](#1-browser-extension-wallets)
   - [2.
 Mobile wallets](#2-mobile-wallets)

-> ⚠️ **IMPORTANT WARNING**
+> ⚠️ **IMPORTANT**: Breaking changes to the wallet methods used by
+> the Babylon web application are likely to cause incompatibility with it
+> or lead to unexpected behavior with severe consequences.
 >
-> Making breaking changes to wallet implementations **will cause severe issues**
-> and unexpected behavior.
->
-> - Always maintain backwards compatibility
+> Please make sure to always maintain backwards compatibility and
-> - Test thoroughly before deploying changes
+> test thoroughly all changes affecting the methods required by
->
-> If you're unsure about a change, please reach out to the Babylon team.
+> the Babylon web application.
+If you are unsure about a change,
+> please reach out to the Babylon Labs team.

 ## Wallet Integration